Table of Contents

 Roomba e Series

 Roomba e Series has a few modifications: Roomba e5 (5150 and 5134) and e6.
 These are upgraded versions of the 800s but are more powerful and suitable for medium-pile carpets.
-The Roomba e does not remember your floor plan, it is equipped with advanced tangle-free rollers the same type as the Roomba i7 has.
+The Roomba e5 does not remember your floor plan; it is equipped with advanced tangle-free rollers the same type as the Roomba i7 has.

 In our opinion, the Roomba e5 is the most underrated robot in the model line.
 This model provides the best cleaning performance among other Roombas that do not have mapping.
-In short, it has the same platform as the Roomba i7 only with no premium features such as mapping and smart navigation.
+In short, it has the same platform as the Roomba i7 only with no premium features.

 The Roomba e5 is the best model in the line among others with random navigation